top of page

 Overall I enjoyed the story and I’m happy to award it 3 and a half stars – Probably 4 stars had the final word count been trimmed a little to maintain the early promise.

-Review of Bricked from Readsy Discovery
+Review of Bricked from Reedsy Discovery

 October 4, 2020